-- 3. ALL INSTITUTIONS SHOULD MAINTAIN THEIR OWN SEGREGATION UNITS FOR INMATES WHOSE BEHAVIOUR IS CONSIDERED TEMPORARILY DISRUPTIVE AND WHO MUST BE SEGREGATED FOR SHORT PERIODS. p.
-25 - 4.
-ONE NEW MAXIMUM SECURITY INSTITUTION PER REGION SHOULD BE USED IN PART FOR THE CUSTODY AND TREATMENT OF INMATES WHO MAY REQUIRE LONG-TERM SEGREGATION. p.
+- 3. ALL INSTITUTIONS SHOULD MAINTAIN THEIR OWN SEGREGATION UNITS FOR INMATES WHOSE BEHAVIOUR IS CONSIDERED TEMPORARILY DISRUPTIVE AND WHO MUST BE SEGREGATED FOR SHORT PERIODS.

+p.
 30 - 5.
-ALL INMATES PREVIOUSLY IN SEGREGATION IN OTHER INSTITUTIONS AND APPARENTLY REQUIRING LONG-TERM SEGREGATION SHOULD BE PHASED INTO THE POPULATION OF THE NEW FACILITY. p.
+ALL INMATES PREVIOUSLY IN SEGREGATION IN OTHER INSTITUTIONS AND APPARENTLY REQUIRING LONG-TERM SEGREGATION SHOULD BE PHASED 1:770 THE POPULATION OF THE NEW FACILITY. p.
 30 - 6.
 SECURITY STAFF SHOULD BE SELECTED FOR EXTENDED ASSIGNMENT IN SEGREGATION UNITS AND PROVIDED WITH IN-SERVICE TRAINING COVERING REGULATIONS, AND THEORY ON SOCIAL ISOLATION AND ITS EFFECTS.

-AT LEAST ONE SECURITY STAFF PERSON MUST BE PRESENT IN THE SEGREGATION UNIT AT ALL TIMES. p.
-32

-8. ALL SEGREGATED INMATES SHOULD CONTINUE CONTACT WITH THEIR OWN CLASSIFICATION OFFICER THROUGHOUT THEIR PERIOD OF SEGREGATION. p.
-32
+- 7. AT LEAST ONE SECURITY STAFF PERSON MUST BE PRESENT IN THE SEGREGATION UNIT AT ALL TIMES. p.
+32 - 8.
+ALL SEGREGATED INMATES SHOULD CONTINUE CONTACT WITH THEIR OWN CLASSIFICATION OFFICER THROUGHOUT THEIR PERIOD OF SEGREGATION. p.
+32 - 9.
+A CLASSIFICATION OFFICER OR PSYCHOLOGIST SHOULD BE ASSIGNED TO EVERY

-- 9. A CLASSIFICATION OFFICER OR PSYCHOLOGIST SHOULD BE ASSIGNED TO EVERY SEGREGATION UNIT TO COORDINATE SECURITY AND PROGRAMME STAFF INVOLVEMENT AND MONITOR THE PARTICIPATION OF PROGRAMME STAFF. p.
+SEGREGATION UNIT TO COORDINATE SECURITY AND PROGRAMME STAFF INVOLVEMENT

+AND MONITOR THE PARTICIPATION OF PROGRAMME STAFF. p.
 32 - 10.
 EACH SEGREGATION UNIT SHOULD HAVE APPROPRIATE OFFICE AND INTERVIEW SPACE FOR PROGRAMME STAFF. p.
 33 - 11.
-ALL INMATES IN SEGREGATION SHOULD BE ENTITLED TO THE SAME AMENITIES AS ALL OTHER INMATES, INSOFAR AS IS REASONABLE, EXCEPT FOR THE PRIVILEGE OF ASSOCIATION. p.
-33

-12. THE AUTHORITY TO SEGREGATE AN INMATE UNDER PSR 2.30 (1) (a) SHOULD REMAIN WITH THE DIRECTOR OF THE INSTITUTION.
+ALL INMATES IN SEGREGATION SHOULD BE ENTITLED 10 THE SAME AMENITIES p.
+33 - 12.
+THE AUTHORITY TO SEGREGATE AN INMATE UNDER PSR 2.30 (1) (a) SHOULD REMAIN WITH THE DIRECTOR OF THE INSTITUTION.